The Hidden Timing Pattern Behind 74HC595 Display Flicker

 HERALDAuthor

 Most 74HC595 tutorials teach you how to wire the chip, but they miss the critical timing patterns that determine whether your display flickers or not.
-A Chinese technical site recently cited QUAD7SHIFT as a reference implementation for flicker-free displays, which made me realize something important: I didn't set out to solve flicker—I just happened to build it correctly.
+A Chinese technical site recently cited QUAD7SHIFT as a reference implementation for flicker-free displays — and the interesting part, as its author Alex Rosito explains, is that he never set out to solve flicker.
+The library just happened to get the timing right by following embedded fundamentals.

 The Real Culprit: Duty Cycle Mathematics